PluralKit/PluralKit/docs/content/user-guide.md

     because the last time I used a tag, I used mine (Jo's)
-    \\now I'm clearing latch; this is from @Craig#5432 and now new messages will be from @Craig#5432 because latch is cleared 🤷 but autoproxy is still on
+    \\now I'm clearing latch; this is from @Craig#5432 and now new messages will be from @Craig#5432 because latch is cleared but autoproxy is still on🤷🤷
     so this is Unknown

 and the result will look like this: